 Though we are scarily similar, we are also different . . .

 Andrew is the expresser of mood-capturing facial expressions, the both proper and furious British-cuss word verbalizer while also being the shy worder.
 He is the romantic, the whisperer of words each night as we fall asleep; he is the optimist, the logical thinker, the idea-creator and he has planted a garden of blooming dreams in my mind.

 About me . . .

-I, on the other hand, am the impulsive do-er, the jumper, the one tugging us out of our comfort zone and challenging us to embrace a life of sheer surprise.
-I am the pursuer of stories, a wanderer, a tomboy who prefers hiking boots over heels and dirt over make-up.
-I’m a fierce nature protector and overemotional animal lover.
-I am a learner, an idealist embarker, but most of all, I am a seeker, forever a seeker.
+I, on the other hand, am the impulsive do-er, the jumper, the one tugging us out of our comfort zones and challenging us to embrace a life of sheer surprise.
+I am the pursuer of stories, a wanderer, a tomboy who prefers hiking boots over heels and dirt instead of make-up.
+I am a fierce nature protector and overemotional animal lover.
+I am a learner, an idealist embarker but most of all I am a seeker, forever a seeker.

-In the end, we are just one American girl, one English bloke; we have one dog and one cat (which we call our ‘pup-kit’).
-However, together, we have one soul of a seeker.
+In the end though, we are one American girl, one English bloke; we have one dog and one cat (which we call our ‘pup-kit’); but together, we have one soul of a seeker.

 So that’s our story.
 Thanks for stopping in — We are both humbled and honored.